-Underhill and Hayton Law of Trusts and Trustees 19ed (Print and eBook) (includes Mainwork and Supplement)
+Underhill and Hayton Law of Trusts and Trustees, 19th edition, Mainwork and Supplement set (Print and eBook)

 Underhill and Hayton Law of Trusts and Trustees 19ed (Print and eBook) provides practitioners with expert commentary on the law of trusts and trustees and is a guide to all legal developments relating to trusts.